-I'm considering two job candidates who have similar qualifications on paper.
-One has a physical disability that may hamper his ability to get around the office.
+Q I'm considering two job candidates who have similar qualifications on paper.
+One has a physical disability that may hamper the ability to get around the office.
 Am I allowed to factor this trait into my evaluation of the candidates?

-A You shouldn't assume that a disability will limit someone's ability to perform his or her job.
-However, if you reasonably believe the disability would legitimately affect the individual's ability to perform the essential functions of the job, you should contact Human Resources to discuss whether reasonable accommodations could be made.
+A You should not assume that a disability will limit someone's ability to perform his or her job.
+However, if you reasonably believe the disability would legitimately affect the individual's ability to perform the essential functions of the job, you should contact human resources to discuss whether reasonable accommodations could be made.